Are Doulas Covered By Insurance?What About HSAs & FSAs?

 Kind Words From Our Lovely Clients

-“Our Birth First doula’s reassurance, comforting touch, and ability to explain each step of the process allowed us to focus on the miracle of our baby’s arrival and her dedication extended far beyond the birth itself.
+“We chose a doula from Birth First and her reassurance, comforting touch, and ability to explain each step of the process allowed us to focus on the miracle of our baby’s arrival and her dedication extended far beyond the birth itself.
 Her postpartum support, her willingness to answer questions, and her genuine concern for our well-being truly touched our hearts.
 Our doula went above and beyond and her emotional support helped us navigate the transition into parenthood with more confidence than we ever thought possible.”

 Kelle, NE Portland, Oregon

 “We had the most incredible experience with Birth First and working with our doula was the best decision we ever made!!!
-The classes we took at Birth First were very helpful and worthwhile.
+The classes we took with Birth First educators were very helpful and worthwhile.
 We had a challenging birth and our doula was there with us every step of the way over the course of 3 days.
 She held space, kept the energy grounded, advocated for us, made us feel safe, and held our hand (literally!) through the entire experience.
 We’re in complete awe of her gift.”

 Keelia, Portland, Oregon